Characters of Final Fantasy XII: Penelo

-Penelo (パンネロ, Pannero) is a 17-year-old (16-year-old in the Japanese version) Hume orphan and Vaan's childhood friend, who serves as a voice of reason and keeps him out of trouble.
-She dreams of being a dancer, and learned martial arts from her older brothers.
-Five years before the Archadian invasion, a plague struck Rabanastre, killing Vaan's parents; as a result, Vaan and Reks were adopted into Penelo's household.
+Penelo (パンネロ, Pannero) is a 17-year-old (16-year-old in the Japanese version) Hume orphan and Vaan's childhood friend who serves as a voice of reason and keeps him out of trouble.
+She dreams of being a dancer and learned martial arts from her older brothers.
+Five years before the Archadian invasion, a plague struck Rabanastre that killed Vaan's parents; Vaan and Reks were adopted into Penelo's household.
 The Archadian invasion had also killed Penelo's family members and Reks, orphaning her and Vaan.
 Migelo, a friend of Penelo's parents, took them under his care and gave them work at his sundry shop.

 Penelo usually tries to keep Vaan out of trouble, but is unable to stop him from intruding into the palace grounds.
 She later encounters Vaan, who is arrested along with Balthier and Fran.
 This encounter forces her into a series of events, as Bangaa headhunter Ba'gamnan kidnaps her and holds her hostage in exchange for Balthier.
 After escaping, she meets Larsa Solidor, one of the sons of Archadian Emperor Gramis, who takes care of her and convinces her he wishes to make peace with Dalmasca.
 After reuniting with Vaan, she makes him promise not to leave her side, and ever since then has traveled with him, furthering their relationship as sky pirate and partner.

 A year after the Bahamut's crash, during the game's epilogue, Penelo serves as Vaan's navigator from their adventure in Revenant Wings.
 In the backstory of Final Fantasy XII, she has terrible cooking skills, despite being the motherly figure to the other orphans, and in the sequel, she is trying to improve her skills by running a diner on the Galbana.
 Her relationship with Vaan is also explored, such as during a conflict when she cares deeply for a Dalmascan knight who appeared in Lemures, much to Vaan's chagrin.
 By the events of Final Fantasy Tactics A2, Penelo has gained much reputation as a Sky Pirate.
 She is voiced by Catherine Taber in English and Marina Kozawa in Japanese.
 Penelo also appears in Itadaki Street Portable.